 Biography

-Young Italian-German soprano Alessia Schumacher enjoyed a very musical upbringing.
-She completed her voice studies at the Hochschule für Musik „Hanns Eisler“ in Berlin and at Conservatori Superior del Liceu in Barcelona.
-2018/19 she was a member of the excellency program Barock Vokal in Mainz.
-Alessia previously studied violin at the Conservatorio „Giuseppe Verdi“ in Como and holds degrees in History of Art and Musicology from the University of Vienna.
+Italian-German soprano Alessia Schumacher enjoyed a very musical upbringing, beginning her studies with the violin at Conservatorio „Giuseppe Verdi“ in Como before turning to voice.
+She completed her vocal training at the Hochschule für Musik „Hanns Eisler“ in Berlin, the Conservatori Superior del Liceu in Barcelona and was a member of the excellency program Barock Vokal in Mainz.
+She also holds degrees in History of Art and Musicology from the University of Vienna.

 “The young soprano with a lustrous voice and sparkling high notes captivates